Correlation Between Visa and China Asset

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in China Asset Management are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak basic indicators, China Asset sustained solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in China Asset Management are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat weak basic indicators, China Asset may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Visa and China Asset Volatility Contrast